Hywel Dda Health Board placed under higher level of government intervention

 It’s understood that the Health Board will also remain in enhanced monitoring for quality and performance.

-Leader of the Welsh Liberal Democrats said: “This announcement is yet the latest in a series of negative announcements related to Labour’s running of the Welsh NHS.
+Leader of the Welsh Liberal Democrats Jane Dodds said: “This announcement is yet the latest in a series of negative announcements related to Labour’s running of the Welsh NHS.

 “Figures last month show us that 100,000 extra people joined an NHS Wales waiting list during the last year.
 With almost 750,000 on patient pathways, well over one-fifth of the Welsh population are now on a waiting list.